worldbank/data-archivist-guide/docs/introduction.md

 # Introduction

-This *Quick Reference Guide for Data Archivists* provides data archivists with guidelines to document a micro-dataset in compliance with the Data Documentation Initiative (DDI) and the Dublin Core (DCMI) metadata standards[^1], using the World Bank Metadata Editor.
+This *Quick Reference Guide for Data Archivists* provides data archivists with guidelines to document a micro-dataset in compliance with The Data Documentation Initiative Codebook ([DDI Codebook/DDI-C](https://ddialliance.org/ddi-codebook)) and The Dublin Core Metadata Initiative ([DCMI](https://www.dublincore.org/specifications/dublin-core/dces/)) metadata standards[^1], using the [World Bank Metadata Editor](https://worldbank.github.io/metadata-editor-docs/).

-The World Bank Metadata Editor is an application designed to help document data collection operations undertaken for different kinds of research projects.
-The application is developed as an open-source tool by the World Bank.
-A number of Metadata standards recognized as global models for defining and describing different types of data have been integrated into the Metadata Editor, these are: The Data Documentation Initiative (DDI Codebook), The Dublin Core Metadata Initiative (DCMI) and the ISO 19139 for geospatial data.
+The World Bank Metadata Editor is a multi-standard open-source metadata editor developed by the World Bank, for generating rich and structured metadata that complies with international metadata standards and schemas.
+Integrated in to the Metadata editor are a number of Metadata standards that are recognized as global models for defining and describing different types of data.
+These standards include The DDI-Codebook, The Dublin Core Metadata Initiative (DCMI) and the ISO 19139 for geospatial data.
+Out of the box, the Metadata Editor supports the documentation of survey data, time series data, geospatial data, statistical tables, images, videos, analytical scripts and standalone publications or documents.

-The Metadata Editor is modelled on the Nesstar Publisher.
-As such it should provide a familiar environment for the Nesstar users.
-As an added benefit, the Metadata Editor is flexible and can support the documentation of multiple-data types.
-Out of the box it supports the documentation of survey data, time series data, geospatial data, statistical tables, images, analytical scripts and standalone publications or documents.
+For users who have previously documented microdata using Nesstar Publisher, the Metadata Editor is in part modelled on the Nesstar Publisher so it should provide a familiar environment.

 This Guide summarizes the process in 10 chronological steps: